 Step 4

-Add Glossary Terms (Optional)
+Add Terms (Optional)

 You can manage glossary terms at any time from the Glossary tab in your dashboard.